JGRennison/OpenTTD-patches/README.md

 * Add support for zstd savegame compression for autosaves and network joins.
 * Increase the number of settings which can be changed in multiplayer.
 * Store company passwords in network server saves in an encrypted form such that they are automaticaly restored when loaded into the same network server.
+* Add client setting for whether to sync localisation settings (such as measurement units) with the server.

 #### Money